peter88213/PyWriter/docs/proofodt/README.md

 3. Unzip the downloaded file  _proofodt_<release>.zip_  anywhere in your user profile (e.g. on the desktop).
 If Python is installed properly on Windows,   _yw_proof_odt.py_  will show up with an Icon like this: ![Python sourcefile Icon](https://upload.wikimedia.org/wikipedia/commons/8/82/Text-x-python.svg)

-4. (Optional) Right-click on the  _yw_proof_odt.py_  icon and draw it as a link into your yWriter project folder.
+4. (Optional) Right-click on the  _yw_proof_odt.py_  icon and drag it as a link into your yWriter project folder.